A cosmic horror narrative game for hand-tracking VR

 Planning

-Before creating the level I would discuss with the team the narrative beats & and mechanics that were intended to be used within the level.
+Prior to developing the level, I would collaborate with the team to discuss the narrative elements and mechanics that were initially planned for each level.

 Blockout

-Once I was happy with the state of the 2D I would then move on to blocking out the space.
-Here I would go back and forth between VR and my scene view to make sure the scale was just right
+Once I was satisfied with the 2D layout, I proceeded to block out the space.
+During this process, I alternated between VR and my scene view to ensure the scale was perfect.

 2D Prototype

-With the narrative and mechanics in mind, I would then go into Photoshop and build a top-down map showcasing how players would move through the scene.
-This would then be brought back to the team for feedback and would be iterated upon.
+Keeping the narrative and mechanics in mind, I would proceed to create a top-down map in Photoshop to illustrate player movement through the scene.
+This map would be shared with the team for feedback and further refinement.

 Iterating